 Additionally, the flexibility of long-term planning allows for future optimization of content as well.
 Content will remain searchable, even on older posts and articles.
-Therefore, by optimizing those articles and implementing scheduled changes in your long-term content plan, you keep a fresh, innovation vision for your school’s website and brand overall.
+Therefore, by optimizing those articles and implementing scheduled changes in your long-term content plan, you keep a fresh, innovative vision for your school’s website and brand overall.

-Maximize Your Content Plan and Editorial Calendar
+Maximize Your Content with a Long-Term Plan

 Simply put, long-term content planning is proactive, calculated, and measurable.
 In order to help ensure your marketing campaign succeeds, a long-term content plan must be developed to help measure your results and ultimately, grow your school’s outreach.